Day-by-Day Recovery After Fraxel Dual: Realistic Healing Expectations

 Days 1-3: Swelling and Redness

-In the first few days after your Fraxel treatment, you’ll notice that the redness and swelling continue, though they will gradually decrease.
+IIn the first few days after your Fraxel treatment, you’ll notice that the redness and swelling continue, though they will gradually decrease.
 Your skin may feel tight and appear inflamed, resembling a “tomato face” look.
 This is common and typically subsides as your skin adjusts.
 Mild redness will remain, but the intensity will lessen as your skin starts to recover.
-It’s important to avoid sun exposure and continue using gentle moisturizers to help keep your skin hydrated and protected during this phase.
+Continue following your provider’s aftercare instructions while the skin remains red, swollen, or sensitive.

 Days 1-3